wjglerum/quarkus-ai-agent-workshop/README.md

 If you have a Google account you can also leverage the free tier from Gemini.
 You can generate an API key on your [profile](https://aistudio.google.com/app/apikey).
 No payment method is required.
-Checkout the [documentation](https://ai.google.dev/gemini-api/docs/api-key) for more information.
+Check out the [documentation](https://ai.google.dev/gemini-api/docs/api-key) for more information.
 Next you can run the following command to export the API key:

 ```shell